 That’s the kind of sweet tooth I was dealing with… not necessarily “bad” but not “good” either.
 Some days I would have intense sugar/sour cravings.
 Some days it was just chocolate.
 Some days it was fruit.
 Some nights it was ice cream!
 I should mention that I don’t really count the sugar in fruit but I’m aware of the amounts that I eat and try not to go overboard (except with watermelon – I LIVE for fresh watermelon).

-- Second reason: I changed up my coffee routine to one that is super creamy yet sugar-free and so very satisfying.
-Recipe to be shared below!
+I changed up my coffee routine to one that is super creamy yet sugar-free and still so very satisfying.
+Recipe is shared below.

 Where I stand with sugar today?

 I’m over it.
 I’m tired of sugar lurking in everything, causing children and adults to become addicted without realizing it.
 The only chocolate I will eat now is the chocolate bark.
 If Choc Zero ever goes out of business I’ll be in trouble, but pretty sure I’m keeping them in business, so I should be fine, LOL.
 If I can avoid sugar, I do.
 That being said, I may occasionally use coconut sugar in a recipe for the blog because not everyone is into monkfruit sweetener or stevia, etc. or has access to it, but eliminating sugar (for the most part) for those few weeks changed my whole perspective and I can’t imagine going back.
 I’m happy my sugar addiction no longer controls my cravings and the foods I reach for.
 If we’re being honest though, I still have the occasional sugar craving, so I reach for fresh fruit.
 If I’m traveling, I bring monkfruit drops or stevia drops for my coffee or for anything that needs to be sweetened.
 When I taste something sweet now, it’s overly sweet and way too much and not even worth it because I know that much sugar will give me a major headache later.

 - Barley Malt